deminimis/minimalimageviewer/README.md

 - **Single-Instance Enforcement**:
   - Uses `FindWindowW` to prevent multiple instances, forwarding command-line arguments to the existing instance via `WM_COPYDATA` for memory management.

+- **EXIF Data**:
+  - View commmon EXIF data in a properties window or overlayed on image.

 ## Security and Privacy